MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 |RADIUS|UDDP|1813|RADIUS|Inbound|

 > [!NOTE]
-> - Using the Directory service user account, the sensor will query endpoints in your organization for local admins using SAM-R (network logon) in order to build the [lateral movement path graph](use-case-lateral-movement-path.md).
-For more information see [Configure SAM-R required permissions](install-atp-step8-samr.md).
+> - Using the Directory service user account, the sensor queries endpoints in your organization for local admins using SAM-R (network logon) in order to build the [lateral movement path graph](use-case-lateral-movement-path.md).
+For more information, see [Configure SAM-R required permissions](install-atp-step8-samr.md).
 > - The following ports need to be open inbound on devices on the network from the Azure ATP standalone sensors:
 >   -   NTLM over RPC (TCP Port 135) for resolution purposes
 >   -   NetBIOS (UDP port 137) for resolution purposes